Scripts for terminating an employee professionally

 You’ll receive your final paycheck in 7 business days via direct deposit.
 It will include your unused sick days, vacation time, and pay for the remainder of the time you work with us.

-On your last day, be sure to turn in all company property, including your laptop, ID badge, and keys, at the security desk.
-Also, at that time, ensure you have all of your belongings since you won’t have access to the building after your last day of work.
+On your last day, turn in all company property at the security desk.
+This includes your laptop, ID badge, and keys.
+Also, make sure you have all your personal belongings.
+You won’t be able to access the building after your last day.

 Your medical insurance coverage ends in 30 days.
 If you want to continue coverage with us, be sure to apply for COBRA to continue your coverage, or you can apply with the Healthcare Marketplace for an individual plan.
 You can speak to a member of our Human Resources department to learn more.